thacherT1D/new-angular-curriculum/10 - Building Apps/10 - Bind Forms to Objects.md

 }
 ```

-Angular 1 provides an incredibly easy way to make this happen.
+Angular 1 provides an easy, declarative way to make this happen.

 ## Sample Code